MichaelMelfi/Obsidian-Second-Brain/1 - QUICK NOTES/DREAMS - VISIONS - WORDS.md

 ## WORDS

 ## VISIONS
 #### From Stu the YWAM base leader - A vision of me and a group of people going out and spreading the word.
-Its not me as a leader but as a group of leaders changing the world.
+Its not me as a leader but as a group of leaders changing the world as a collective.
 ## DREAMS